East Carson Street Historic Guidelines

 HOW DO I KNOW IF MY PROPERTY IS IN THE HISTORIC DISTRICT?

-This map, published by the City of Pittsburgh Department of Planning, outlines the extent of the Historic District: https://apps.pittsburghpa.gov/dcp/East-Carson-CHD.pdf
+This map, published by the City of Pittsburgh Department of Planning, outlines the extent of the Historic District: https://www.pittsburghpa.gov/files/assets/city/v/1/dcp/documents/historic-nominations/east-carson-chd.pdf

 Help!
 This is the first time I’m going through this process.

 We understand and are here to help you navigate the process.
 The South Side also has a group of experts, the Local Review Committee, that can help advise and give comment on your project as it relates to the East Carson Street Historic Guidelines.
 We can put you in touch with the LRC prior to you starting your project application.
-Reach out to us: info@southsidecommunitycouncil.org
+Reach out to us at info@southsidecommunitycouncil.org

 DID YOU KNOW?